luckyshot/thermostat/README.md

 - Extremely easy to hack and customize to your liking

-**Disclaimer**: _Please do your own research, you will be dealing with hardware components, I am not an expert and may have made mistakes or your particular setup may differ._
+**Disclaimer**: _Please do your own research, you will be dealing with hardware components.
+I may have made mistakes or your particular setup may differ._

 ## What you need (minimum-ideal)